 Transferring Files; Fees.

 Transfer of the Case File.
-Upon entry of a transfer order, the superior court clerk in the transferring county must promptly transmit the complete case file, including all exhibits and certified transcripts, to the Clerk’s Office.
+Upon entry of a transfer order, the Superior Court clerk in the transferring county must promptly transmit the complete case file, including all exhibits and certified transcripts, to the Clerk.

 Remitting Fees.
-If the case is transferred from a county other than Maricopa County, the superior court clerk in the transferring county must remit to the Clerk’s Office any filing and appearance fees the parties paid to the transferring clerk.
+If the case is transferred from a county other than Maricopa County, the Superior Court clerk in the transferring county must remit to the Clerk any filing and appearance fees the parties paid to the transferring clerk.

 Surcharges.
-If the case was filed in a county other than Maricopa County, the appropriate parties must pay to the Clerk’s Office applicable document storage fees, retrieval fees, and other applicable surcharges.
+If the case was filed in a county other than Maricopa County, the appropriate parties must pay to the Clerk applicable document storage fees, retrieval fees, and other applicable surcharges.
 Parties must make their respective payments no later than 30 days after entry of the transfer order.

 Comment to the 2025 Amendments